-After a rigorous selection process United Civil Construction was appointed the civil works contractor for the project in early 2013.
+After a rigorous selection process, United Civil was appointed the civil works contract for the project in early 2013.

-With the works undertaken in the high risk environment of an operating oil refinery, and often within live process areas, stringent safety controls were in place at all times with the hazards of both the plant and the construction activities themselves taken into account.
+The diverse works were undertaken in the high risk environment of an operating oil refinery and often within live process areas on a very busy site – so stringent safety controls were in place at all times.

 The successfully delivery of Te Mahi Hou was contingent on the development of an integrated and highly collaborative team.
-United Civil Construction’s Senior Civil Works Manager was seconded into the Project’s Construction Management Group and worked closely with managers from the instrumentation and electrical, heavy lift, mechanical and rotating equipment disciplines.
+Our Senior Civil Works Manager was seconded into the Project’s Construction Management Group.
+He worked closely with managers from the instrumentation and electrical, heavy lift, mechanical and rotating equipment disciplines.

-- As part of an early contractor engagement approach, key members of the United Civil management team were relocated to the project’s design office in the United States to assist in the review and optimisation of the detailed design and further development of the detailed construction schedule
+- as part of an early contractor engagement approach – key members of our management team were relocated to the project’s design office in the United States, to assist in the review and optimisation of the detailed design, together with further development of the detailed construction schedule

-- All earthworks required to bring the site to grade and construct foundations, including dewatering and conditioning of excavated spoil
+- all earthworks required bringing the site to grade and construct foundations, including dewatering and conditioning of excavated spoil

-- The construction of over 10,000m³ of heavily reinforced concrete foundations, plinths, supports and frames, including the placement of over 3,000 hold down bolts all with a positional accuracy of +/- 3mm
+- constructing over 10,000m³ of heavily reinforced concrete foundations, plinths, supports and frames, including the placement of over 3,000 hold down bolts – all with a positional accuracy of +/- 3mm

-- The construction of what is believed to be one of the largest off-site batched continuous concrete pours ever undertaken in New Zealand, being a heavily reinforced foundation up to 2m thick, some 2,750m³ in volume and completed over a period of 16 hours
+- constructing what is believed to be one of the largest off-site batched continuous concrete pours ever undertaken in New Zealand, being a heavily reinforced foundation up to 2m thick, some 2,750m³ in volume and completed over a period of 16 hours

-- Construction of 16m high heavily reinforced frame structure using self-compacting concrete which in turn supported processing units rising nearly 90m above grade
+- constructing 16m high, heavily reinforced frame structure using self-compacting concrete, which in turn supported processing units rising nearly 90m above grade

-- Both exsitu and insitu fireproofing (with reinforced concrete) of structural steel members
+- exsitu and insitu fireproofing (with reinforced concrete) of structural steel members

-- Constructing of fire mains, access roads and site paving
+- constructing fire mains, access roads and site paving

-- Providing survey and site out for the entire Te Mahi Hou project, including verticality checks and settlement monitoring
+- providing survey and site set-out for the entire Te Mahi Hou project, including verticality checks and settlement monitoring.